microsoft/pxt-arcade/docs/skillmap/racer/racer3.md

 Take a look at the code that's already in your workspace.

-You should see the blocks that set up your truck, as well as the blocks that let you jump.
+You should see the blocks that set up your truck and the blocks that make you jump.

-There should also be three **overlap** events: one that ends the game when you hit an acid pit, one that ends the game when you hit a spike, and one that ends the game when you reach the other side of the cave.
+There should also be three **overlap** containers:
+- one that ends the game when you hit an acid pit
+- one that ends the game when you hit a spike
+- and one that ends the game when you reach the other side of the cave.

+**Is something missing?** <br/>
+Click "Replace my code" below to replace the code in your workspace with recommended code.

 ## 3. Keep Rollin'